FAQ

 generation_failed | Internal model error | Retry the same request |

-budget_exhausted | Credits ran out mid-generation | Add credits, then retry |
+budget_exhausted | Ran out of funds mid-generation | Add funds, then retry |

 output_not_found | Generated output could not be retrieved | Retry the same request |